retorillo/deep-key/README.md

 ##### filter

-Specify `filter` to limit enumeration by your custom function.
+`filter` option allows to limit enumeration by your custom function.

 ```javascript
 var obj = {